pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/manual/misc/required-macos-settings/index.md

 {{% alert title="Note" color="danger" %}}

-This setting exists only on macOS Venture or later
+This setting exists only on macOS Ventura or later

 {{% /alert %}}